ted-tanner/entries-backend/Readme.md

 * Comments (budget comments, entry comments, etc.)
 * Publicly export models (so imports look like this `use crate::models::BuddyRequest;` rather than `use crate::models::buddy_request::BuddyRequest;`
 * To ensure user is in budget, don't make db query.
 Just filter db items using a join with the UserBudgetAssociation
+* Reject accept/decline budget shares and buddy requests if already accepted or declined

 ### Note on timezones